Executive Board Members

-Starting at a young age, Jeff pursued a diverse professional background, taking him out of the typical business environment and into the iconoclastic and adventurous world of a professional Mariner and commercial diver.
-The seasonal contract work of the profession enabled him to pursue and excel at a variety of outdoor sports, which strengthened his connection to the environment.
+Starting at a young age, Jeff pursued a diverse professional background, taking him out of the typical business environment and into the iconoclastic and adventurous world of a professional Mariner and Commercial diver.
+The seasonal contract work of these professions enabled him to pursue and excel at a variety of action sports (Surfing & Big Mountain Skiing), which strengthened his connection to wildland environments throughout the planet.

-It was a life-changing injury, sustained in his work as a Mariner, that redirected the course of Jeff's life forever.
+It was a life-changing injury, the loss of his dominant arm, sustained in a shipboard accident working as a Professional Mariner on the Bering Sea, that redirected the course of Jeff's life forever.
 His personal mission became focused on what he would give back to the world.
-Rebuilding from his injury delivered a daily sense of gratitude for family, friends and the experiences that so positively shaped Jeff's life.

 Tim brings 35 years of experience in business and government to SWt.
 Most recently he spent 15 years in investment banking.
 Prior to that, he served in state and local government in policy and financial management positions.
 As a young man, Tim spent four years working in fire prevention and suppression for the US Forest Service.
 He holds an MBA from the UC Berkeley Haas School of Business.

 John “Kent” Hamilton retired from the United States Department of Agriculture – Forest Service in 2020 as the Branch Chief – Aviation Safety Management System after a 37-year career.
 Kent worked his way up through wildland firefighting operations as an engine crewperson, Arrowhead Hotshot, BLM Alaska and Boise Smokejumper, Air Tactical Supervisor and Aviation Management Specialist.
 He holds a Bachelor of Arts in Geography from the University of California at Berkeley and a Master of Science in Aeronautics from Embry-Riddle Aeronautical University.

 Director of Industrial Fire Suppression